 As they climbed the pyramid, “every person still possessed a degree of power: the ability to choose the manner in which they faced their death.”
 Accounts reveal that many confronted their sacrificial fate with enormous courage, willingly giving themselves up to the altar, “shouting and exalting, with their heads held high.”

 But even those who believed that their their sacrifice secured them a place alongside the Sun must have been daunted by what they saw.
 Records also tell of victims who lost their strength and were dragged to their death against their will.

-“The body of the captive was then flayed and the skin given to the captor, the remainder of the corpse being consumed” in a traditional feast of cannibalism by the captor’s family, although the captor himself abstained from eating his victim.
+After the heart was removed, “the body of the captive was flayed and the skin given to the captor.”
+His corpse was then consumed in a traditional feast of cannibalism by the captor’s family, although the captor himself abstained from eating his victim.
 A warrior was not supposed to get pleasure from these festivities; he was to be “reminded of the likelihood that he too would fall victim to the same fate.”